auxten/go-ctr/README.md

     model, _ = recommend.Train(recSys)
     recommend.StartHttpApi(model, "/api/v1/recommend", ":8080")
     ```
-   a MovieLens based example is provided in the `example/movielens` directory.
-Corresponding database structure is in the `example/movielens/data.go` file.

 3. If you want better AUC with item embedding, you can implement the `recommend.ItemEmbedding` interface including func below:
     ```